dotnet/cli/Documentation/specs/runtime-configuration-file.md

 The file is read by two different components:

-* `apphost` uses it to determine what to place on the TPA and Native Library Search Path lists, as well as what runtime settings to apply (GC type, etc.).
-See [the `apphost` spec](corehost.md).
+* The host uses it to determine what to place on the TPA and Native Library Search Path lists, as well as what runtime settings to apply (GC type, etc.).
+See [the host spec](corehost.md).
 * `Microsoft.Extensions.DependencyModel` uses it to allow a running managed application to query various data about it's dependencies.
 For example:
   * To find all dependencies that depend on a particular package (used by ASP.NET MVC and other plugin-based systems to identify assemblies that should be searched for possible plugin implementations)
   * To determine the reference assemblies used by the application when it was compiled in order to allow runtime compilation to use the same reference assemblies (used by ASP.NET Razor to compile views)